-Encompasses legal and financial planning for the aging or incapacitated client.
-Examines elder-law issues, challenges and planning strategies.
-Discusses Social Security disability, supplemental security income, railroad retirement programs, and veterans' benefits.
-Analyzes insurance and other means for funding long-term care either in a nursing home or at home.
-Explores Medicaid requirements and strategies for resource planning, as well as the tax implications of Medicaid planning.
-Discusses use of durable powers of attorney, guardianship, and health-care proxies.
-Examines relevant federal and state laws, such as the age discrimination in Employment Act and the Nursing Home Reform Act of 1987.
+This course encompasses legal and financial planning for the aging or incapacitated client.
+It examines elder-law issues, challenges and planning strategies.
+It discusses Social Security disability, supplemental security income, railroad retirement programs and veterans' benefits.
+The course analyzes insurance and other means for funding long-term care either in a nursing home or at home.
+It explores Medicaid requirements and strategies for resource planning, as well as the tax implications of Medicaid planning.
+The course discusses use of durable powers of attorney, guardianship and healthcare proxies.
+The course also examines relevant federal and state laws, such as the age discrimination in Employment Act and the Nursing Home Reform Act of 1987.

 FP 706 Psychology in Financial Planning (3 credits)

-The course is designed to assist students in understanding issues related to the psychology of money and wealth to enhance their client interaction and management skills during the process of personal financial planning.
-It provides an understanding of the money beliefs and skills possessed by clients requesting financial planning or wealth advising; clarifies the nature of different subgroups of clients based upon class, gender, age, wealth history in the family, and medical and psychological characteristics; provides an overview of behavioral finance; teaches communication skills in the advising relationship; explains characteristics of the professional mental health field; and, explains how to access mental health, philanthropic, and other resources to assist clients' relationship with their personal wealth.
+This course is designed to assist students in understanding issues related to the psychology of money and wealth to enhance their client interaction and management skills during the process of personal financial planning.
+It provides an understanding of the money beliefs and skills possessed by clients requesting financial planning or wealth advising; clarifies the nature of different subgroups of clients based on class, gender, age, wealth history in the family, and medical and psychological characteristics; provides an overview of behavioral finance; teaches communication skills in the advising relationship; explains characteristics of the professional mental health field; and explains how to access mental health, philanthropic and other resources to assist clients' relationship with their personal wealth.

 FP 710 Insurance and Wealth Preservation Planning Techniques (3 credits)